 Ed Pekurny (McConaughey) is a video store clerk in San Francisco who dreams of being a star.
-When the television channel True TV commissions a new reality series that will chronicle a person's life from "dawn to midnight", Ed and his brother Ray (Woody Harrelson) jump at the chance to get their name in the spotlight.
+When the television channel True TV commissions a new reality series that will chronicle a person's life from "dawn to midnight", Ed and his brother Ray (Harrelson) jump at the chance to get their names in the spotlight.
 The staff at True TV, led by broadcast manager Cynthia Tapping (DeGeneres) and station manager Mr. Whitaker (Rob Reiner), intend to show everything that happens in the candidate's life, and choose Ed after seeing him audition.

 The resulting show, "EDtv", is launched to poor reviews and public reaction, and is danger of being cancelled.
 However, on the third day of broadcasting, Ed (along with his cameraman) discovers that Ray has been cheating on his girlfriend, Shari (Elfman).
 In a moment of weakness at Her house, Shari insults Ray, and tells Ed she has feelings for him.
 Ed then kisses her and forces the camera crew out, which leads to the show gaining newfound exposure in the public eye, and making it extremely popular.
 As Ed becomes a media darling, several of his friends (including Shari) stay away from him for fear of being publicized.
 The True TV staff also use a number of tricks to increase the show's ratings, including bringing on an actress named Jill (Elizabeth Hurley) to try and seduce Ed on TV, and following Ed's friends and family around in the hopes that they'll do something unexpected.
 Eventually, Ed must figure out how to break out of the show and try to resume a normal life, free of the cameras and fame.